 Want more information about the quad safari?
 Then check out Bansko ATV's website and contact John or Chris.

-As you have read in this article, Bansko is anything but boring in summer.
+As you have read in this article, Bansko in summer is anything but boring.
 Because of course, the activities we have mentioned here are not even all of them.
 There is so much more to do in this beautiful region!

-So it is definitely worth heading to Bansko in summer.
-Swimming, hiking, mountain biking, outdoor activities, city trips, museums, cures: you will find it all in Bansko!
+So it is definitely worth exploring Bansko in summer.
+Swimming, hiking, mountain biking, rafting, city trips, museums, thermal baths: you will find it all in Bansko!

 When will you discover this wonderful area?